 GAZA CITY, PALESTINE - AUGUST 06, 2014: A Palestinian man looks out over destruction in part of Gaza City’s al-Tufah neighborhood as the fragile ceasefire in the Gaza Strip entered a second day while Israeli and Palestinian delegations prepared for crunch talks in Cairo to try to extend the 72-hour truce.
 The ceasefire, which came into effect on August 5, brought relief to both sides after one month of fighting killed 1,875 Palestinians and 67 people on the Israeli side.

 A World More at Peace

-Why do some nations create wealth while others fall into abject poverty?
+Why do some nations create wealth while others fall into poverty?